Centrality of shortest paths: Algorithms and complexity results: Degree centrality

 This bound can be tightened.
 Let $\Delta(G)$ be the maximum degree of graph $G$.
-Then, the following is true. \begin{proposition} Given a graph $G = (V, E)$, the worst-case running time of Algorithm~\ref{alg:algorithm} is $O(|V|^2 (\Delta(G))^2)$. \end{proposition} \begin{proof} This tighter upper bound of the running time can be obtained for the following reasons.
-For each iteration of the while-loop, we can only have at most $\Delta(G)$ iterations of the outer for-loop as we can only consider extending the path to node $u$ to one of its neighbours and not all the vertices in the graph.
-Additionally, there are only $|\mathcal{P}_u| \leq \Delta(G)$ iterations of the inner for-loops in lines 16-20 and 23-27 as there are at most $\Delta(G)$ nodes that may directly precede vertex $u$ on a shortest path to vertex $u$.
-As a result, two orders of $|V|$ can be replaced with $\Delta(G)$ from the runtime quoted in Proposition~\ref{prop:complexity-vertices}. \end{proof}
+Then, the following is true. \begin{proposition} Given a graph $G = (V, E)$, the worst-case running time of \Cref{alg:algorithm} is $O(|E| |V| \Delta(G))$. \end{proposition} \begin{proof} There are only $|\mathcal{P}_u| \leq \Delta(G)$ iterations of the inner for-loops in lines 16-20 and 23-27 as there are at most $\Delta(G)$ nodes that may directly precede vertex $u$ on a shortest path to it.
+As a result, one order of $|V|$ can be replaced with $\Delta(G)$ from the runtime quoted in \Cref{prop:complexity-vertices}. \end{proof}